StoneHW-21/-2/README.md

 5. Run `main.py`
    - Make sure the Ollama server is on by running `ollama serve` in a terminal
    - When first running the script it will probably take a while to download the VOSK model

-To install the firmware:
+6. Install the firmware onto the XIAO ESP32 S3 board:
    1. Go to the [firmware folder](https://github.com/xanderchinxyz/Voice-Assistant-Camera-Wearable/tree/main/xiao-firmware) and open the `.ino` file in the Arduino IDE
    2. Follow the software preparation steps to set up the Arduino IDE for the XIAO ESP32S3 board:
       - Add ESP32 board package to your Arduino IDE:
         - Navigate to File > Preferences, and fill "Additional Boards Manager URLs" with the URL: `https://raw.githubusercontent.com/espressif/arduino-esp32/gh-pages/package_esp32_index.json`
         - Navigate to Tools > Board > Boards Manager..., type the keyword `esp32` in the search box, select the latest version of `esp32`, and install it.
       - Select your board and port:
         - On top of the Arduino IDE, select the port (likely to be COM3 or higher).
         - Search for `xiao` in the development board on the left and select `XIAO_ESP32S3`.

    3. Before you flash go to the "Tools" drop-down in the Arduino IDE and make sure you set "PSRAM:" to "PSRAM: "OPI PSRAM"

 ![Like this](OPI-PSRAM.png)